-The concept of first country of asylum is defined as a country where the applicant has been recognised as a refugee or otherwise enjoys sufficient protection, including respect of the non-refoulement principle, and may be readmitted thereto.
+The concept of first country of asylum is defined as a country where the applicant has been recognised as a refugee or otherwise enjoys sufficient protection, including respect of the non-refoulement principle, and maybe readmitted thereto.
 This is also mentioned as a ground for inadmissibility.

 According to NGOs assisting applicants, the concept of first country of asylum was used in 2017 and 2018 for cases involving Palestinian applicants benefitting from the United Nations Relief and Works Agency (UNRWA) refugee status in Lebanon.
 Such cases were deemed inadmissible even though the applications were examined on the merits.
-Such cases were immediately referred to the Refugee Appeals Board and no appeal could be submitted by the applicant to challenge the decision.
+Such cases were immediately referred to the Refugee Appeals Board and no appeal could be submitted by the applicant to challenge the decision. the IPA indicated that, in 2020, no cases was rejected on that basis.

 Article 24(1)(b) Refugees Act.